desihub/desimeter/README.rst

 Other Notes
 -----------

-desimeter is a work in progress and we exepct that class names and module organization will change.
+desimeter is a work in progress and we expect that class names and module organization will change.